The conformal Killing spinor initial data equations: Abstract

 \section{Abstract}

-We obtain necessary and sufficient conditions for an initial data set for the conformal Einstein field equations to give rise to a spacetime development in possession of a Killing spinor.
-This constitutes the conformal analogue of the Killing spinor initial data equations derived in \cite{GarVal08c}.
-The fact that the conformal Einstein field equations are used in our derivation allows for the possibility that the initial hypersurface be (part of) the conformal boundary $\mathscr{I}$.
+We obtain necessary and sufficient conditions for an initial data set for the \emph{vacuum conformal Einstein field equations} to give rise to a spacetime development in possession of a Killing spinor.
+The fact that the conformal Einstein field equations are used in our derivation allows for the possibility of the initial hypersurface $\mathcal{S}$ intersecting non-trivially with (or even being a subset of) null infinity $\mathscr{I}$.
 For conciseness, these conditions are derived assuming that the initial hypersurface is spacelike.
-Consequently, these equations encode necessary and sufficient conditions for the existence of a Killing spinor in the development of asymptotic initial data on spacelike components of $\mathscr{I}$.
+Hence, in particular, these \emph{conformal Killing spinor initial data} equations encode necessary and sufficient conditions for the existence of a Killing spinor in the development of asymptotic initial data on spacelike components of $\mathscr{I}$.